jrusco/cv/README.md

 **Software Engineer** @ [Elementum](https://www.elementum.com/) _(Jul 2017 - Present)_

-Sillicon Valley startup creating a digintal platform for supply chain management.
+Sillicon Valley startup creating a digital platform for supply chain management.

 * Build a public API for external users to upload file attachments and associate them with existing platform entities.
 * Create an email notification service for customers taking into account user-set preferences as well as localization settings for each individual recipient.